apache/incubator-hivemall/docs/gitbook/binaryclass/general.md

   under the License.
 -->

 Hivemall has a generic function for classification: `train_classifier`.
-Compared to the other functions we will see in the later chapters, `train_classifier` provides simpler and configureable generic interface which can be utilized to build binary classification models in a variety of settings.
+Compared to the other functions we will see in the later chapters, `train_classifier` provides simpler and configurable generic interface which can be utilized to build binary classification models in a variety of settings.

 Here, we briefly introduce usage of the function.
 Before trying sample queries, you first need to prepare [a9a data](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#a9a).
 See [our a9a tutorial page](a9a_dataset.md) for further instructions.